ks982579/ksulldev-astro/src/pages/notes/data-science/data-quality.md

 		+ Population completeness - evaluating missing values with respect to reference population data set.
 			+ A reference population data set is rarely available.
 + accuracy
+	+ How well the data stored in a system reflects reality.
+	+ A measure of of correctness.
+	+ Accurate information should be in the correct _form_ and have the correct _content_.
+	+ **Data Conformity** means the data is in the set of possible accurate values and represented in an unambiguous and consistent way.
+It has the potential to be accurate.
 + correctness
+	+ Characteristic of data being free of errors or mistakes.
+It is more of a Boolean values where accuracy has a degree.
+		+ The Statue of Liberty is on Liberty Island in New York.
+Saying it is in New York is less accurate than saying it is on Liberty Island, but both are correct.
+Saying it is in America is even less accurate.
+Saying it is in Canada is nonsense.
 + validity
 	+ Or conformity
 	+ Data complies with set of internal or external standards or guidelines or standard data definitions, including metadata definitions.